netsmile/couchtransform/README.md

 The parameters need to follow the standard guidelines for CouchDB views https://wiki.apache.org/couchdb/HTTP_view_API

+If you use the "key" or "keys" query parameters paging will be turned off.

 ### The custom transformation function - default nothing

 Define the path of a file containing a transformation function e.g.